A Health Focused Vacation in Ireland: a New Year’s resolution that’s easy to keep!

 It’s that time of year again… the Christmas decorations are stored away for another twelve months, our thoughts are firmly focused on the year ahead and we’re full of good intentions and stern promises.
 As the weeks pass by it’s easy to let the resolutions slide so it’s vital to strike while the iron is hot and plan some positive ways to make 2017 a year to remember.
 I’m not talking about taking out a gym membership or going on a tortuous fad diet, I’m talking about crossing a few things off your bucket list, visiting new places, learning new skills, meeting new people and, as a happy side effect, improving your health and fitness!

 Ireland is the perfect holiday destination for those who love the outdoors – impressive coastal paths and hill walks, windswept sandy beaches and forested parkland are popular with the health conscious traveller.
-Increasingly, visitors to Ireland, along with the Irish themselves, are taking it up a notch; combining the beauty of the outdoors, high intensity exercise, healthy eating and a touch of luxury – tailor-made wellbeing vacations in Ireland can benefit your health, help you to understand some of Ireland’s age old health secrets and are, unsurprisingly, one of the most popular travel trends for 2017!.
+Increasingly, visitors to Ireland, along with the Irish themselves, are taking it up a notch; combining the beauty of the outdoors, high intensity exercise, healthy eating and a touch of luxury – tailor-made wellbeing vacations in Ireland can benefit your health, help you to understand some of Ireland’s age old health secrets and are, unsurprisingly, one of the most popular travel trends.

 There are a variety of sport camps and health classes to choose from, depending on your interests and capabilities including the 5 kilometre Parkrun, which takes place every Saturday morning in public parks throughout the country (the Parkrun is free but you need to register online before the event).
 For something a bit more exclusive, Pure Results Boot Camp, described as ‘Ireland’s premier health and fitness retreat’, may be of interest.
 Run by television presenter turned health guru, Kathryn Thomas, the 7 day camps which are based in the spectacular Parknasilla Resort & Spa, Kerry and Temple Lodge & Spa, Westmeath, include boxercise, yoga and wellbeing education sessions.
 At the end of the hard work out, you can enjoy the wonderful spa facilities and luxury accommodation of these high end resorts.
 This is an ideal way to see the Irish countryside, get fit and enjoy a bit of pampering and is perfect for lone travellers, couples or groups who are up for a bit of fun.